helium/tuktuk/README.md

 Tuktuk's architecture allows for crankers to run a simple rust util that requires only a working solana RPC url and very minimal dependencies.
 There is no dependency on geyser, yellowstone, or any other indexing service.

-Creators of Task Queues set their payment per-crank turn in $HNT (Houlala Network Token).
-Crankers that run the tasks are paid out in $HNT for each crank they complete.
-There is a minimum deposit of 1 $HNT to create a task queue to discourage spam.
+Creators of Task Queues set their payment per-crank turn in $SOL.
+Crankers that run the tasks are paid out in $SOL for each crank they complete.
+There is a minimum deposit of 1 $SOL to create a task queue to discourage spam.

 ## Usage